 Imagine a world where your IT doesn’t function like it should and you have some sort of data breach or loss in customer information, which in turn impacts your brand and reputation.

 If this happens, do you have a backup plan or Business Disaster Recovery plan to ensure your business is safe and can recover?
-If your IT vendor isn’t talking with you about these points, then they should, and you should consider an augmented IT relationship with us.
+If your IT vendor isn’t talking with you about these points, then they should.
 Don’t let your reputation lie in the hands of someone who’s not going to care for it.